 A person with asthma may have a higher risk of high blood pressure and vice versa.
-The links may associate with the genetic basis of both, prescribed treatments, or the similar risk factors for developing the conditions.
+The links may associate with the genetic basis of both, certain medications, or the similar risk factors for developing the conditions.

 This article explores the link between hypertension and asthma, risk factors, and potential treatments and management.